sjfricke/Vulkan-glTF-Morph-Target/README.md

 - [x] Dynamic shaders via SSBO and Push Constants
 - [x] Specular based lighting
 - [x] Get more testing models
-- [x] Interpolation of timing - LINEAR, STEP
+- [x] Interpolation of timing - LINEAR, STEP, CUBICSPLINE
-- [ ] CUBICSPLINE Interpolations
 - [ ] Allow loading of multiple models
 - [x] Allow glTF with more then 1 morph mesh
 - [x] Allow glTF with more then 1 morph mesh and 1 non-morph mesh